tock/tock/boards/launchxl/README.md

 and it will automatically connect to the board.

 **NOTE**: There is currently a problem using the `cortex_m SYSRESETREQ` command in openocd in order to reset the board.
 This is also the default way we want to reset..

+### Panic/Crash
+When the board panics or crashes, the RED led will be blinking frequently.